Boyle to St Arnaud: 110 km, 5 days

 44. Anne Hut to Waiau Hut (6 bunks): 7.5 hrs, 22 km (maps 90, 89)

 The route continues on the wide open grass and tussock land that surrounds Anne Hut for another long day.
 At the Ada River the St James Walkway goes off to the left and you continue on to the Waiau Pass Track, giving the privately owned homestead a wide berth on your left.
 Waiau hut is due to open in November 2017.
-Caroline Creek Bivvy (2 very sagging bunks), three kilometres north, is barely habitable, with two extremely sagging bunks, though one has a foam mattress over it that makes it bearable.
-The hut is slated for replacement.
-It is a nice spot for camping however, under the shelter of trees and with a camp fireplace of rocks.
+Caroline Creek Bivvy (2 very sagging bunks), three kilometres north, is barely habitable, and will be removed at this time.
+However, it is a nice spot for camping, under the shelter of trees and with a camp fireplace of rocks.
 No toilet.

 45. Waiau Hut to Blue Lake Hut (16 bunks): 8 hrs, 15 km (maps 89, 88)